-- Flexible Interaction: You can determine the workload for the dedicated team and oversee their activities while having full control of them.
+- Flexible Interaction: You can determine the workload for the dedicated remote team and oversee their activities while having full control of them.

 - Better Staff Management: You can recalibrate the team strength according to your needs by supplementing or dismissing staff members on previously agreed terms.